Here’s a rare find: This Brother M8300/9300 compatible print wheel came up on German eBay …

 These print wheels were used in Brother’s (JP-16) M-series 8300/Correctronic and 9300/Executron portable electronic typewriters:

-There’s nothing surprising about the wheel itself, which is a conventional clip-on wheel.
+There’s nothing surprising about the wheel itself.
+It’s a conventional clip-on wheel:

-What surprises me is the fact that Brother’s first office electronic typewriter takes the same drop-in cassette wheel used in all future Brother E.T.s (the M8300/9300 excepted).
+What surprises me MORE is the fact that Brother’s FIRST office electronic typewriter takes the same drop-in cassette wheel used in all future Brother E.T.s (the M8300/9300 excepted).

 Given these early E.T.s (the EM-1 was first released in 1980) take a Selectric ribbon, I would have expected them to also take a rudimentary clip-on wheel.

 However, this online image, taken at the Brother Museum in Nagoya, Japan, tells me otherwise …

 A tabbed cassette wheel is prominently positioned against the platen of an EM-1.